Relentless Mutation

-Relentless Mutation is the third studio album by Canadian technical death metal band Archspire, released on September 22, 2017 through Season of Mist.
+Relentless Mutation is the third studio album by the Canadian technical death metal band Archspire, released on September 22, 2017 through Season of Mist.
 It is the first album to feature bassist Jared Smith, who replaced bassist and vocalist Jaron Evil who departed in 2014.
 The album is a concept album revolving around a telepathic cult called "A.U.M.", and their experiments on human biology.

 In February 2018, Relentless Mutation was nominated for the 2018 Juno Awards Metal / Hard Music Album of the Year.

 Promotion and release

 A lyric video for the album's premiere single, "Involuntary Doppelgänger", was released on July 5, 2017.

 In addition to "Involuntary Doppelgänger", the band released three additional singles to promote the album: "Remote Tumour Seeker" on July 28, "Human Murmuration" on August 22, and "Calamus Will Animate" on September 18.

 An instrumental lyric video was released via Season of Mist's YouTube channel to promote the fourth single "Calamus Will Animate".

 The album was made available for streaming in its entirety via Season of Mist's YouTube channel on September 21, 2017.